Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Illustration of the breakdown of collinear factorization at leading order

-The pinching of the two poles in the above equation (which correspond to the simultaneous pinching of the $l^+$ and $k^-$ momentum components in the analysis in \SEC\ref{sec:example}) comes from the two quark propagators $D_a$, which becomes \textit{soft}, and $D_b$, which becomes \textit{collinear} to the incoming photon, in the limit $x \to \xi$ and $\bar{z} \to 0$.
+The pinching of the two poles in the above equation comes from the two quark propagators $D_a$, which becomes \textit{soft}, and $D_b$, which becomes \textit{collinear} to the incoming photon, in the limit $x \to \xi$ and $\bar{z} \to 0$.

-Moreover, we computed the \textit{full} amplitude and verified explicitly that no cancellations happen among all 24 Feynman diagrams that contribute to this process.
-This is of course to be expected by the general arguments made in this work, see also \APP\ref{app:WIs}.
+Moreover, the \textit{full} amplitude can be computed, and it can be verified explicitly that no cancellations happen among the complete set of 24 Feynman diagrams that contribute to this process.
+This is of course to be expected by the general arguments made in this work, see also \SEC\ref{sec:WIs}.
 The full amplitude, corresponding to the projection onto the gluon GPD $ H_g $, is given by \begin{widetext}

 \end{widetext} In the above, we have again taken the functional form of the distribution amplitude to be $ \phi_{\pi} (z) \sim z \bar{z} $ in the second line, and introduced the dimensionless parameter